Program Summary

 Putting a Plan Together

-Based on my research at the hospitals and consulting with the Feature PM to align with business goals we focused on these 6 features.
+Based on my research at the hospitals and consulting with the Feature PM to align with business goals we focused on these 6 features with Wellness Plans being the priority.
+I created an initial wireframe to start the conversation.

 - Consolidate frequently referenced information in one location